 public directory, then in

 public/index.html you can import the file like so:

 We also need to jump back into our

 ActionsButtons.js component we made for our custom call UI along the bottom of the screen and connect it to our redux store so we can retrieve the unread count and show the notification badge accordingly:

-In this tutorial, you’ve successfully built a fully functioning video-conferencing application.
+In this tutorial, you’ve successfully built a fully functioning video chat application.
 For more information on Voxeet, head over to their website at https://voxeet.com.

-If you’re interested in adding chat to your application, Stream Chat has you covered – with React Components (that we used in this tutorial), as well as SDKs and libraries for JS, iOS, Android, and most other popular programming languages.
+If you’re interested in adding chat to your application, the Stream Chat SDKs has you covered – with React Components (that we used in this tutorial), as well as SDKs and libraries for JS, iOS SDK, Android SDK, and most other popular programming languages.

 Happy coding! ✌️